matthewh806/TheIdeasMan/README.md

 # The Ideas Man

 ## Name
-I always thought the idea of much derided "Ideas Man" role in a company was quite funny.
+I always thought the idea of the much derided "Ideas Man" role in a company was quite funny.
 I read about these people on Reddit, HackerNews etc, but never came across someone who had this job.

 It became kind of mythical, imagine, being paid to sit in a room all day and think of ideas.